LukePappa/myOS/Ourism.md

 It teaches that realizing the truth is possible through adherence to the single meditative instruction: “Be.”

-The aim of Ourism is the universal awakening of humanity.
+The aim of Ourism is the universal enlightenment of humanity.